pbxx/electron-prompts/_docs/docs/api/data-structures/3_form-element-objects.md

 ## type: `select`

-The `select` type property will create a select input in the prompt that will automatically return the value if changed
+The `select` type property will create a `select` menu element in the prompt that will automatically return the value if changed

 | Property | Required | Type | Default | Details |
 | --- | -- | -- |-- | -- |